MRFAKE2002/react-shop/README.md

 24: Now show product in list state cartItems in cart page and add its function for buttons of each cartItem component.

+25: Now we make useLocalStorage custom hook to add cartItems into localStorage

 # React + TypeScript + Vite